privateprep/coding-space-website/src/pages/custom/code-4-change.md

       ## Challenge: Protect Our Planet

       Coding truly is a superpower.
 It can help make us safer, more sustainable, and more equitable.
-Used for good, it can truly help us create a stronger world for everyone.
+Used for good, it can truly help us create a better world for everyone.

-      The Code 4 Change Challenge asks our coders to use their powers for good in addressing a global issue.
-Drawing on the [UN’s Sustainable Development Goals](https://sdgs.un.org/goals), coders will tap into their innovation, creativity, and resourcefulness to develop creative, tech-based solutions to real world problems.
-Get involved today!
+      This year's Code 4 Change Challenge asks our coders to use their powers to help protect our planet.
+Drawing on key [UN Sustainable Development Goals](https://sdgs.un.org/goals), coders will tap into their innovation, creativity, and resourcefulness to develop creative, tech-based solutions.

+      Follow [our instructions here](https://coding.space/launchpad/007e74ca-cb1a-48be-976e-1ee4e76bd7ed) to research, plan, and create.
+When you're ready, submit your project via the link below.
+If you're in the NYC area, visit us on May 13th for a workshop so we can create a better world together!
+(RSVP below.)
     fgColor: "#9de2dd"
   - type: buttons
     bgColor: "#ffffff"